Scrambled Eggs with Mushrooms

 Eggs are packed with protein and other nutrients

-The recommended amount of eggs you can eat daily is 2, and while this may seem paltry, the nutrients from just one egg are high.
+The recommended daily intake of eggs is 2, and while this may seem paltry, the nutrients from just one egg are substantial.

 One large egg gives you about 6g of protein, less than 200mg of cholesterol, 5g of fat, and just under 80 calories.